Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         To make the OAS document easy to find and to facilitate self-discovering clients, there should be one standard location where the OAS document is available for download.
+         To make the OAS document easy to find and to facilitate self-discovering clients, there SHOULD be one standard location where the OAS document is available for download.
       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p> Clients (such as Swagger UI or ReDoc) must be able to retrieve the document without having to authenticate.
-Furthermore, the CORS policy for this [=URI=] must allow external domains to read the documentation from a browser environment.</p>
+         <p> Clients (such as Swagger UI or ReDoc) MUST be able to retrieve the document without having to authenticate.
+Furthermore, the CORS policy for this [=URI=] MUST allow external domains to read the documentation from a browser environment.</p>
          <p>The standard location for the OAS document is a URI called <code>openapi.json</code> or <code>openapi.yaml</code> within the base path of the API.
 This can be convenient, because OAS document updates can easily  become part of the CI/CD process.</p>
-         <p>At least the JSON format must be supported.
-When having multiple (major) versions of an API, every API should provide its own OAS document(s).</p>
+         <p>At least the JSON format MUST be supported.
+When having multiple (major) versions of an API, every API SHOULD provide its own OAS document(s).</p>
          <div class="example">
-            <p>An API having base path <code>https://api.example.org/v1/</code> must publish the OAS document at:</p>
+            <p>An API having base path <code>https://api.example.org/v1/</code> MUST publish the OAS document at:</p>
             <pre>https://api.example.org/v1/openapi.json</pre>
-            <p>Optionally, the same OAS document may be provided in YAML format:</p>
+            <p>Optionally, the same OAS document MAY be provided in YAML format:</p>
             <pre>https://api.example.org/v1/openapi.yaml</pre>
          </div>
       </dd>